kkuehlz/ringless/README.md

 # Ringless

-Self-hosted ring camera capture infrastructure.
+Ringless is a self-hosted solution for managing Ring camera captures.
 Hooks into motion detected events emitted by the Ring API and records while there is a person in the frame.

+##### Key Features
+* **Self-hosted data storage**: Keep your own local copies of camera footage.
+* **High signal, low noise**: Only saves footage when a person is in the camera view.
+* **Customizable Capture Settings**: Adjust resolution, frame rate, and recording duration to suit your needs.
+* **Intuitive Timeline View**: Easily access and review captured footage through a user-friendly web interface.

+## Project Overview
+Consists of two services: (1) the **monitor daemon** (client), which connects the to the camera livestream, performs person detection, and saves videos to disk.
+The **web server** is a minimal timeline app for accessing camera footage.
+Each service runs as a separate process.
+Each capture will show up as an event on the timeline, and clicking the event will play that video.

 ![Ringless Timeline View](https://i.fluffy.cc/Q76SzpmlqJKThfTVdWkV8VnZMQQwrBCB.png)